 Global Conservation – Now is the Time

-This past year has been difficult for everyone.
-It has also served to reinforce the importance of things that really matter: time with family, friends, our health, and the environment.
+Fly fishing serves to reinforce the importance of things that really matter: time with family, friends, our health, and the environment.

 We are all subject to the inherent contradiction of wanting to be environmentally responsible and eager to promote change, yet also loving to travel to beautiful places, being consumers, having our houses and apartments heated by fossil fuels, and otherwise living in the developed world.
 How do we address this?
 We press on.
 We can all be environmentally active anyway.
 By caring enough to want change, we can help make it happen.
 If you want to find a more personal and green equilibrium, you can try to take it one step further as some of us have.
 You can buy carbon credits, use an electric car, use solar.
 Regardless of your own personal footprint, you can still be active and believe in the possibility of a healthier planet.